Learn while experiencing the adventure of a lifetime

 Program Objectives

-Graduates of the Environment and Natural Resources Technology program will have the technical skills and knowledge necessary to:
+Graduates of the Environment and Natural Resources Technology Program will have the technical skills and knowledge necessary to:

 1. Become employed at the technician and/or officer level with territorial, provincial and federal agencies, Indigenous organizations, and/or private industry;